namtung-git/backend-client/README.md

 -   [wm-wpe-viewer][wm_wpe]: example on how to consume data streamed by a WPE backend

+-   [wm-provisioning-server][provisioning_server]: an example implementation
+    of the server side of the wirepas provisioning protocol

 For an example on how to build use case test cases, please refer to the [kpi_adv.py][kpi_adv] script.